The Best Books for Expectant Parents 2018

 Recommended for children ages 2 to 6 years old, it tells the story of Sophia, who is heartbroken when she discovers all of her crayons are broken.
 Her friends share their crayons with her as she experiences seeing her parents choose to give the gift of surrogacy to their friends.
 She learns about sharing and helping out friends in need as well as why mom and dads choose surrogates to help grow their families.

-This coloring book is a surrogacy story from the perspective of a surrogate’s child, and is ConceiveAbilities’ acknowledgement and thank you to all of the wonderful children whose love and support help their moms give an extraordinary gift to another family.
+This coloring book is a surrogacy story from the perspective of a surrogate’s child, and is ConceiveAbilities’ acknowledgment and thank you to all of the wonderful children whose love and support help their moms give an extraordinary gift to another family.

 For intended parents looking to learn more, be sure to read our blog post about the top 4 things you should know about surrogacy.
 If you are interested in becoming a gestational surrogate, our team would love to speak with you – contact us!